things-nyc/mapthethings-server/README.md

 # MapTheThings-Server

-The server portion of MapTheThings, the project whose goal is to create a global coverage map for The Things Network (TTN).
+The server portion of [MapTheThings](http://map.thethings.nyc), the global coverage map for The Things Network (TTN).

 ## Server Responsibilities